DataStax-Examples/how-to-create-an-example/docs/STYLE_GUIDE.md

 ## Types of Examples
 The first decision that needs to made when working on a project for submission is what type of project are you trying to build.
 Projects within the DataStax Examples platform fall into one of four types:

-* Code Snippet - A short simple code sample to demonstrate a simple concept

-    **Example** Connecting to a Apollo Cluster with Java

-* Sample - A smaller code project that demonstrates a more complex concept potentially involving multiple components

-    **Example** Using the Kafka Connector with Apollo

-* Project - A complete code project that demonstrates a full end to end work flow
+* Snippets - Simple small code samples that demonstrate a best practice for a single task **Examples**

-    **Example** Building an E-Commerce site on Apollo

-* Tool - A fully developed and tested tool for use within the DataStax product environment
+ * Switching between connecting to Apollo or DSE in the same application
+ * DS Graph Studio notebooks

+* Tasks - These demonstrate common activities that developers do all the time and would like to be able to see working examples

-  **Example** Cassandra Schema Diff Tool
+    **Example**

+    * Paging results in a web application
+    * Working with Reactive Programming in Java

+* Applications - Full fledged end to end applications used to demonstrate best practices for a specific use case **Examples**
+    * Solution Factory for Customer 360
+    * Using DataStax for Graph Embeddings

+* Tools - Simple open source tools or add ons to existing tooling **Examples**
+    * Add a new stack for DataStax Desktop
+    * Deployment Scripts for Ansible/Puppet/Chef

 ## File Organization in GitHib
 All submissions are expected to be on the `master` branch of the repository.
 Any other branches may be made for bug fixes, features, or improvements but must be merged into the `master` branch for submission.